Validation Methodologies of UDS Features in an ECU

 UDS Testing Methods

-As we have seen, there are a lot of diagnostic services offered by a typical ECU.
-Beyond these, based on the feature list of the ECU, the quantum of functionalities under many of these services will vary between a few scores to few hundreds.
-Thus, testing of the UDS diagnostic implementation in an ECU could well be a daunting task.
+As we have seen, there are many diagnostic services offered by a typical ECU implementing the automotive UDS protocol.
+Beyond these, based on the ECU feature list, the number of functionalities under many services can vary from a few dozen to several hundred.
+Testing of the automotive UDS protocol implementation in an ECU can therefore be a daunting task.
 Let’s look at a couple of methods followed generally in the automotive industry.

 Manual UDS Validation

-One simple method for function testing involves a manual approach where testers follow test specifications and frame packets and transmit diagnostic messages individually.
+One simple method for automotive UDS protocol testing involves a manual approach where testers follow test specifications, frame packets, and transmit diagnostic messages individually.
 Testers then analyze response messages to ensure data correctness.
-Popular CAN bus communication tools like Peak CAN analyzer, WaveShare, or Vector can be used to perform these operations along with the associated software.
-While straightforward, this method is inefficient and primarily suitable for simple initial testing or for developers.
-Further it is time-consuming and prone to human errors due to the need to verify responses for each command or frame packet.
+This manual UDS validation approach uses automotive diagnostic tools like Peak CAN analyzer, WaveShare, BusMaster, or Vector to perform these operations.
+While straightforward, manual UDS validation is inefficient and primarily suitable for simple initial testing or for developers.
+It is time-consuming and prone to human errors due to the need to verify responses for each command or frame packet.

 Let us see the manual method of reading DID to know if a feature is enabled using Busmaster tool.
 To begin with, the tester has to establish a diagnostic session control (Default Session).
 The typical packet to be sent via BusMaster tool is captured below.